ArnaudBarre/tsl/rules.md

-no-implied-eval ✅ (do not check for global shadowing) no-meaningless-void-operator ✅ no-misused-promises ✅ no-mixed-enums ❌ (typed only to handle cases not supported in isolatedModules) no-redundant-type-constituents ✅ (smarter thanks to `isTypeAssignableTo`) no-throw-literal ✅ no-unnecessary-boolean-literal-compare ✅
+no-implied-eval ✅ (do not check for global shadowing) no-meaningless-void-operator ✅ no-misused-promises ✅ no-mixed-enums ❌ (type rule only to handle cases not supported in isolatedModules) no-redundant-type-constituents ✅ (smarter thanks to `isTypeAssignableTo`) no-throw-literal ✅ no-unnecessary-boolean-literal-compare ✅ no-unnecessary-non-null-expression ✅ (no crazy edge case for non-strict mode)